pthreat/StangeMercadoPago/README.md

 ---

+## CHANGELOG

+#### Version 1.0.1

+- [ ] Removed UI Modes for simplicity and correct plugin operation
+- [ ] Added success, cancel and pending payment pages.
+When the user finishes buying on mercadopago the user will be redirected to your shop's success, cancel or pending page.
+Note that these pages can not be trusted for finishing the checkout process since mercadopago has a delay of 5 seconds in which the customer may close the window.
+For this reason, Instant Payment Notifications are prefered instead.
+- [ ] Added small localization .ini files (Deutsch, English)

+---

 ## TODO

-- [ ]	Refresh config cache for easy managment (i.e: Not having to refresh the cache manually from the backend every time the plugin is configured)
-- [ ]	Add support for custom checkout methods (On store through mercadopago js sdk)
+- [ ] Enable edition of allowed checkout methods through the backend
-- [ ] Enable other types of checkout (Rapipago, PagoFacil)
+- [ ] Enable edition of checkout methods preferences (cc installments, etc)